 - 5. Provide an algorithm that ensures proper quadrant determination for the azimuth in the direct and inverse problems. - 6.
-For two points on an ellipsoid, with known coordinates, give a procedure to determine the constant in Clairaut's equation for the geodesic connecting them.
+For two points on an ellipsoid, with known coordinates, give a procedure to determine the constant in Clairaut's equation for the geodesic that connects them.

-2.1.5 Transformation Between Geodetic and Cartesian Coordinates
+2.1.5 Transformations Between Geodetic and Cartesian Coordinates

-We wish to transform from the geodetic coordinates, (φ, λ, h) , for points in space and related to the ellipsoid, (a, f), to Cartesian coordinates, (x, y, z), and vice versa.
-It is assumed that the Cartesian origin is at the ellipsoid center and that the Cartesian coordinate axes are mutually orthogonal along the minor axis and in the equator of the ellipsoid.
-Referring to Figure 2.15a, we see that where $p = \sqrt{x^2 + y^2}$.
+The transformation between Cartesian and spherical coordinates is straightforward (Problem 1.4-1).
+Transforming from the geodetic coordinates, (φ, λ, h) , for points in space and related to the ellipsoid, (a, f), to Cartesian coordinates, (x, y, z), is also relatively simple, as shown below.
+The reverse transformation from Cartesian to geodetic coordinates is not as easy.
+In all cases, for the sake of simplicity, it is assumed that the Cartesian origin is at the ellipsoid center and that the Cartesian coordinate axes are mutually orthogonal along the minor axis and in the equator of the ellipsoid.
+Referring to Figure 2.15a, it is seen that where $p = \sqrt{x^2 + y^2}$.
 Since also (compare with equation (2.47))